The ASHG 2018 Annual Meeting features several events and opportunities of special interest to trainees and those seeking to advance their career.

 To help build a culturally diverse genetics workforce, this year’s meeting includes two initiatives targeted toward trainees from underrepresented minority groups.
 The Mentored Travel Awards, sponsored by ASHG and the Federation of American Societies for Experimental Biology (FASEB), provide awardees with travel funding and an assigned mentor.
 Award recipients are selected among those who submit a high-scoring abstract to the meeting by the June 7 deadline.

-On site in Orlando, the ASHG Diversity Breakfast on Wednesday, October 18, aims to mentor trainees from underrepresented minority groups and share information on training and career opportunities in genetics and genomics.
+On site in San Diego, the ASHG Diversity Breakfast on Wednesday, October 18, aims to mentor trainees from underrepresented minority groups and share information on training and career opportunities in genetics and genomics.
 To attend this event, a separate ticket must be purchased during the registration process, at $15 for ASHG members and $25 for non-members.